-Multicast Address Table
+> Multicast Address Table

 The switch is forwarding multicast packets based on the multicast address table.
-As the transmission of multicast packets can not span the VLAN, the first part of the multicast address table is VLAN ID, based on which the received multicast packets are forwarded in the VLAN owning the receiving port.
+As the transmission of multicast packets cannot span the VLAN, the first part of the multicast address table is VLAN ID, based on which the received multicast packets are forwarded in the VLAN owning the receiving port.
 The multicast address table is not mapped to an egress port but a group port list.
 When forwarding a multicast packet, the switch looks up the multicast address table based on the destination multicast address of the multicast packet.
-If the corresponding entry can not be found in the table, the switch will broadcast the packet in the VLAN owning the receiving port.
-If the corresponding entry can be found in the table, it indicates that the destination address should be a group port list, so the switch will duplicate this multicast data and deliver each port one copy.
-The general format of the multicast address table is described as Figure 8-3 below.
+If the corresponding entry cannot be found in the table, the switch will broadcast the packet in the VLAN owning the receiving port.
+If the corresponding entry can be found in the table, it indicates that the destination address should be a group port list, so the switch will deliver this multicast data to each port.
+The general format of the multicast address table is described as Figure 8-4 below.